July–September 2016 UK Independence Party leadership election: Timetable

 Nominations opened on 11 July 2016 and closed on 31 July.
 Campaigning took place in August, with a series of hustings taking place, before ballot papers were issued on 1 September to every party member, with the winner declared at the party's conference on 15 September.
 On 16 September, Diane James was elected leader of the party.
+When notifying the Electoral Commission of this, James signed the papers with "vi coactus" under her signature which meant the Electoral Commission were unable to process the change of leadership officially.

 On 4 October 2016, 18 days after being elected, James resigned the party leadership, precipitating another election.
-Nigel Farage became interim leader.
+Nigel Farage became interim leader as he was still officially recognised by the Electoral Commission as the UKIP leader due to the processing issues related to James' election.

 Results

 Diane James was elected Leader with 46% of the vote.
 However, 18 days later she resigned the leadership, leading to the November 2016 leadership election.